MEMBER SERVICE AWARDS

 2021: Karen Shoup, AIA

-She has served our profession well, not just in her roles at the Capital Development Board and Illinois Department of Transportation, but also in her service to AIA.
+Karen has served our profession well, not just in her roles at the Capital Development Board and Illinois Department of Transportation, but also in her service to the AIA.
 She has served on committees, both state and chapter boards and is the current AIA Prairie President, guiding the chapter (even through a pandemic) with strength and vision.
 Karen is a deserving recipient of this award.

 2019 Scott Nacheman, AIA